NotfriendAtAll/Digital-Elec-FPGA-Design/README.md

-"Using an open-source toolchain integrated with VSCode to establish the simplest FPGA development and learning environment.
-The installed combination of Icarus Verilog + Verilator + GTKWave perfectly handles simulation, waveform viewing, and functional verification."
+### "Using an open-source toolchain integrated with VSCode to establish the simplest FPGA development and learning environment.The installed combination of Icarus Verilog + Verilator + GTKWave perfectly handles simulation, waveform viewing, and functional verification."